-While the housing and neighborhood goals deal primarily with physical "bricks and mortar" improvements, the People goals target needed services for residents:
+While the housing and neighborhood goals deal primarily with physical "bricks and mortar" improvements, the People goals span a range of needed services:

 - Income and Asset-Building.
-The Initial goal is to provide the necessary supports to stabilize families; then to guide individuals along the most effective pathways toward educational, professional and income attainment. - Health.
-Addressing and preventing chronic disease, and reducing stress, anxiety and depression are key goals.
-Just as important is for adults and children to be physically active and have access to healthy, affordable food.
+The Initial goal is to provide the necessary supports to help stabilize families; then to support and guide individuals along the most effective pathways toward educational, professional and income attainment. - Health.
+Goals focus upon addressing and preventing chronic disease, and upon reducing stress, anxiety and depression.
+It is also a goal for adults and children to be physically active and have access to healthy, affordable food.
 The design of new housing must support better health outcomes. - Education.
 Meaningful partnerships have developed through the planning process to improve educational outcomes for Whittier youth.
 Goals are aligned with those of the Boston Promise Initiative and include preparing children to enter school ready to learn, achieving age-appropriate literacy for all children, maximizing access to high-performing schools, and increasing the capacity of Whittier parents to serve as advocates and educators for their children. - Youth Development.
 Young people are the key to the future of the Whittier Neighborhood.
+Providing activities and opportunities for children and adolescents has been a key focus of the planning process.
 Goals include maximizing access to quality after-school and summer programs, preparing youth for the transition to college and career, and providing supports that encourage healthy life decisions.